vamping111/terraform-provider-testmark/website/docs/r/instance.html.markdown

 ~> **NOTE:** Do not use `volume_tags` if you plan to manage block device tags outside the `aws_instance` configuration, such as using `tags` in an [`aws_ebs_volume`](/docs/providers/aws/r/ebs_volume.html) resource attached via [`aws_volume_attachment`](/docs/providers/aws/r/volume_attachment.html).
 Doing so will result in resource cycling and inconsistent behavior.

 * `vpc_security_group_ids` - (Optional, VPC only) A list of security group IDs to associate with.

-### Timeouts

-The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/blocks/resources/syntax.html#operation-timeouts) for certain actions:

-* `create` - (Defaults to 10 mins) Used when launching the instance (until it reaches the initial `running` state)
-* `update` - (Defaults to 10 mins) Used when stopping and starting the instance when necessary during update - e.g., when changing instance type
-* `delete` - (Defaults to 20 mins) Used when terminating the instance

 ### Capacity Reservation Specification